ANHIG/IMGTHLA/wmda/README.md

 hla_nom_p.txt
 --------------------------------------------------------------------------------

 This file contains details of all HLA Sequences having the same antigen binding domains.
 This analysis is performed on the polypeptide sequence, and for HLA Class I alleles, identity in the 'antigen binding domains' is based on identical protein sequences as encoded by exons 2 and 3.
 For HLA Class II alleles this is based on identical protein sequences as encoded by exon 2.
 HLA alleles having nucleotide sequences that encode the same protein sequence for the peptide binding domains (exon 2 and 3 for HLA class I and exon 2 only for HLA class II alleles) will be designated by an upper case ‘P’ which follows the 2 field allele designation of the lowest numbered allele in the group.
 The full list of these groups is available at the P Groups page.
 A computer readable version is also available, this file replaces the file previously called abdm.txt and includes three fields of information, each separated by a semi-colon (;).
-Several DRB alleles are not sequenced for the dimorphic nucleotide at position 357.
-It would therefore be inaccurate to assign a base to these sequences at this position.
-For this reason the sequences have been truncated to include only the translated sequence of nucleotides 101 to 356, in the DRB analysis.

 Following the modification or deletion of an allele sequence an allele may be removed from a P group, please see the section above for further details.